-- F4150.
-Actions when passing a new main or combined signal, while supervising an existing, unlocked A-extension: - a) The main signal speed shall replace the existing A-extended target speed. - b) The A-extension shall then be locked. - F4151.
-The previous requirement shall also apply if the new main signal speed is higher than the existing A-extended target speed. - F4152.
-At the target point, the A-extended target speed shall be used as new main signal information. - F4153.
-Reserve.
+- F4150.51a Actions when passing a new main or combined signal, while supervising an existing, unlocked A-extension: - a) The main signal speed shall replace the existing A-extended target speed.

+1. Exception: if the new $V{HSI}$ > the existing $V{HSI}$ .

+Note.
+VHSIsi is saved until the target point.

+b) The A-extension shall then be locked.

+Note.
+The previous requirement does not apply if the new main signal speed is higher than the existing A-extended target speed.